VerdictAI

 5 questions

-Do I need a Bluetooth OBD2 scanner or a handheld one?
+Do I need a Bluetooth dongle or a handheld reader with a screen?